dottedmag/dottedmag.net/cv.md

 cause more problems than they solve, system administrators have to apply enormous amount of effort to keep it running?

-This is something I can and like to tackle.
+This is something I am able to do and like to tackle.
 I have experience decluttering various software systems, getting rid of creeping statefulness and streamlining operations.

 ## Tools